kekscode/dedup/README.md

 ## Possible improvements

+* Add statistics about all found duplicates at the end
 * Find shortest common path in list of paths to avoid processing e. g.: /tmp AND /tmp/dir/
 * Add glob filter for ignoring paths